 What If You Have Large Amounts of Yard Trimmings?…

 If you are clearing all of the landscaping from a large residential or commercial property, you can also consider renting a dumpster.
 This can be rented through your local junk and debris removal companies.
 They drop off a dumpster, you fill it at your leisure, and have it picked up when you are done.
-They will charge you based on the size of dumpster you need.
+They will charge you based on the size of the dumpster you need.

 The best thing to do is to look on your county’s website about how to proceed if you have curbside pickup.
 They will often have detailed information about how to schedule it, put it out, or where to bring it.
-If you your county utilizes an independent hauler you can contact them directly to find out how they handle and charge for bulk debris removal.
+If your county utilizes an independent hauler you can contact them directly to find out how they handle and charge for bulk debris removal.
 You can also try looking up Yard Waste Removal Services on Google and Yelp or debris removal near me.

 Some counties will make an exception if you contact them and make a special request.
-This is normally granted in managed communities like townhomes are condominiums were not much yard waste is normally generated.
+This is normally granted in managed communities like townhomes are condominiums where not much yard waste is normally generated.

-The compost near me, actually runs a pick up service as well.
-They are privately owned and there fore charge you for a pick up.
+The compost near me actually runs a pick-up service as well.
+They are privately owned and therefore charge you for a pick-up.
 The best part though is that you know that your green waste is going to the right place.

 Best Practices for Yard Waste Recycling and Disposal

-Composting: This is a technique used to a add nutrients back into the soil.
+Composting: This is a technique used to add nutrients back into the soil.
 You can take yard waste and food kitchen waste and collect it in a composter on your property.
 Then let it sit and decompose and use the end product as new soil for use in your garden.
 Read more info on compost here.

 Reusable Containers: Putting your yard waste in a reusable container helps eliminate more waste from the recycling center.

-Paper Bags: Using paper bags instead of plastic lawn bags helps local yard composting facilities create a higher end product for reuse on commercial and residential lawns and gardens.
+Paper Bags: Using paper bags instead of plastic lawn bags helps local yard composting facilities create a higher-end product for reuse on commercial and residential lawns and gardens.

 Grasscycling: Leaving your grass clippings in your lawn can promote a healthier greener lawn.
 When you grasscycle you reduce waste by eliminating the need for bagging, hauling, and disposal.
-In addition, it improves the quality of the soil, water retention, and can help eliminate the need for chemical fertilizers by up to 50%.
+In addition, it improves the quality of the soil, and water retention, and can help eliminate the need for chemical fertilizers by up to 50%.

 Mulching: In the fall if you have leaves you can run them through a mulcher and dispense them back into your lawn.
 This gives off the same benefits as grasscycling listed above.
 You can learn about how to make your own mulch here.